-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 1,570,670

-For the first time, more than one
+For the first time, more than 1

 million doses are administered